mbhall88/TAC3_Report/manuscript.md

 ### Motivation and Background

-In 2018, 1.4 million people died of tuberculosis (TB) globally, and over 10 million people fell ill to the disease.
-There were also 484,000 new cases of rifampicin-resistant TB reported, of which 78% were multi-drug resistant (MDR) [@isbn:9789241565714].
-Drug-resistant TB is not a new problem; the first clinical trial using Streptomycin to treat TB reported resistance and this outcome influenced the creation of the four-drug first-line regimen used today.
-Standard of care requires phenotypic testing of the infecting organism against these four drugs to ensure that appropriate treatment is prescribed.
-However, *Mycobacterium tuberculosis* (Mtb), the causative agent of TB, is a slow-growing organism and the gold-standard phenotypic tests ("mix bug and drug") take around two months to complete.
-Thus, the traditional clinical diagnostic and treatment regimen is slow and expensive.
-Whole-genome sequencing offers a faster solution; recently it was shown that equivalent results are achievable by sequencing Mtb grown in "liquid culture" (also known as MGIT, Mycobacterial Growth Indicator Tube) after two weeks of culture in contrast to the two-month traditional (Lowenstein-Jensen) culture method [@doi:10.1128/JCM.03073-14].
-A number of genes are implicated in drug resistance and predicting resistance from sequencing data based on a catalogue of resistance single-nucleotide polymorphisms (SNPs) and indels (insertions or deletions) works with high-specificity [@doi:10/f755tg; @doi:10/f3jjtq].
-For the four first-line drugs, a study by the CRyPTIC consortium is the first of its kind to demonstrate that phenotyping is not required if genotype predicts susceptibility [@doi:10.1056/NEJMoa1800474].
-However, as the genetic basis for drug resistance is not entirely understood, there is still a sensitivity gap that differs drug-by-drug.

-Public health requirements for TB diagnostics are **resistance prediction, species identification, and clustering** of genomes.
-The clusters are intended to contain potential transmission events, thus enabling more effective contact tracing.
-All of the main requirements are currently successfully achieved with Illumina sequencing technology.
-However, there are reasons to consider abandoning Illumina for Oxford Nanopore Technology's (ONT) sequencer.
-First, there is cost - Illumina has raised its reagent prices considerably.
-Second, the burden of TB lies primarily in places where there is neither capital nor infrastructure for purchasing or maintaining a large machine.
-The third is speed: Votintseva *et al.* showed that it was feasible to go from patient to result via a Nanopore sequencer in 12.5 hours [@doi:10.1128/JCM.02483-16].
-Since this publication, the yield and quality of Nanopore has risen.
-Therefore, a diagnostic that delivers results while the patient is in the clinic is now imaginable.

-As an aside, it is worth noting that in high prevalence areas, there is no interest in transmission analysis, and therefore all of the information that they need (species and resistance) could be attained via deep amplicon sequencing.
-We accept this but ignore it and focus on a whole-genome solution nevertheless; both because of the better phylogenetic resolution, and because we do not yet know the relevant genetic mutations associated with new drugs.

 The idea of using a single, linear reference genome to represent a population of individuals is not ideal.
 Even more so in the context of a bacterium such as *Salmonella enterica*, where two individuals can differ to such a degree that they only share 16% of